ponylang/ponylang-website/content/blog/last-week-in-pony-011523.md

 Pony is a volunteer driven project.
 Nothing gets down without someone volunteering their time and helping to push things forward.
 Yes, there are folks who dedicate more time than others and a core team that dedicates time specifically for guiding Pony's development.
 Everyone's time is limited, so each week, we highlight a couple of issues that we hope will inspire someone to volunteer their time to help fix.

-In addition to our highlighted issues, you can find more that we are looking for assistance on by visiting just about any [repository in the ponylang org](https://github.com/ponylang/) and looking for issues labeled with "help wanted"
+In addition to our highlighted issues, you can find more that we are looking for assistance on by visiting just about any [repository in the ponylang org](https://github.com/ponylang/) and looking for issues labeled with "help wanted".

 If you are interested in working on either issue or any other issue from a Ponylang repository, you can get in touch on the issue in question or, even better, join us on the [Ponylang Zulip](https://ponylang.zulipchat.com/) to strike up a conversation.